Anteris-Dev/os-helper/.github/README.md

 composer require anteris-dev/os-helper:dev-master
 ```

+## Find an OS that is missing?

+We would love to see your contribution to this package to make it better for its users.
+Feel free to make a pull request to add any missing Operating Systems you stumble across.

 # Boolean Checks

 You can use the `isLinux()`, `isMacOs()`, and `isWindows()` methods to run simple boolean checks about the OS.